 China’s renewed interest in targeting Western think tanks and NGOs is hardly surprising given President XI Jinping’s call to improve China’s think tanks, a response to myriad new strategic problems facing China as it seeks greater influence as a global player.
 The targeting of these six organizations may signal a more widespread and active campaign to collect sensitive material and enable future operations.
 Individuals and enterprises that maintain relationships with Western think tanks and NGOs are advised to take appropriate precautions — system security review, additional user awareness training, and ensuring comprehensive endpoint visibility are critical to identifying and preventing threats from advanced adversaries.
 The increase in operational tempo by Chinese associated intrusion actors that was observed during 2017 is covered in more detail in the upcoming CrowdStrike Global Threat Report 2017.

-For more information on CrowdStrike Falcon Intelligence services, please visit https://www.crowdstrike.com/products/falcon-intelligence/.
+For more information on CrowdStrike’s threat intelligence services, please visit https://www.crowdstrike.com/products/threat-intelligence/falcon-intelligence-automated-intelligence/.